olu507/Cos_202-Python_Programming/README.md

 The assignment objectives were achieved: two Python applications were developed — a Mathematical Calculator and a Personal Pocket CGPA Calculator — demonstrating core programming concepts and practical problem solving in Python.

----

-## License

-This project can include an open-source license if desired (e.g., MIT).
-Add a LICENSE file to the repo to declare licensing.

----

 Author:
 OLOMINU PAMILERIN EMMANUEL — COS202